oscarotero/simple-crud/README.md

 ### Init the library

 Let's create an instance of the Adapter, passing the PDO instance with the database connection and an instance of EntityFactory to create the entities.
-Currently there are two adapters: for Mysql adn Sqlite databases.

 ```php
 use SimpleCrud\Adapters\Mysql;